LEGACY HOSPICE PROGRAM

 Education Center and Lending Closet

-Our Lending Closet is supplied with wheelchairs, shower chairs and walkers that are loaned to those in need COMPLETELY FREE OF CHARGE.
+Our Lending Closet is supplied with wheelchairs, shower chairs, walkers and many other items that are loaned to those in need COMPLETELY FREE OF CHARGE.
 We also provide a service to those who no longer have need for these items by taking them in as donations.

 Hospice serves as an educational resource, providing information and guidance to families facing the challenges of terminal illness.
 We offer support in understanding hospice care options, navigating the decision-making process, and managing expectations.
 Our team provides daily assistance to those coping with the loss of a loved one, including access to therapist-led grief support groups.
 Additionally, we respond to unexpected crises and traumatic events that impact our community.